vsch/laravel-translation-manager/readme.md

 This package is still very much in development although it is successfully being used to manage translations.
 Here is a list of to do's and limitations:

 - MySQL DB is assumed for queries in those places where Eloquent was too cumbersome or too inefficient.
 I will be refactoring all DB access that bypasses Eloquent into a TranslationRepository interface class so that new DB access will only need to create a new repository implementation class for a specific DB interface.

 - Yandex assisted translations are only implemented for Russian, although Yandex does support other languages.
 This will be addressed to use all other available options.

 - Google translate was not used since it has no free option.
 However it is a simple change in the translator.js file to handle alternate translation engines.

-- Mismatched translations dashboard view assumes that English version of the translations is always correct and it is other languages that should have the same translations for different group/key combinations whose English text matches.
+- Mismatched translations dashboard view assumes that English version of the translations is always correct and the other languages should have the same translations for different group/key combinations whose English texts match.
 For example if English messages.test1 = 'Test' and messages.test2 = 'Test' then for other languages the translations for these two keys will be flagged as a mismatch if they are not the same.
-This was a idiosyncrasy of the project for which this module was developed and if you find it useful then edit the index.blade.php file and change `@if(false && !empty($mismatches))` to `@if(true && !empty($mismatches))` on the line that precedes the mismatched dashboard `<div>`.
+This was a idiosyncrasy of the project for which this module was developed and if you find it useful then set config option `mismatch_enabled` to true to see the mismatched translations dashboard.

 - key operations that allow creating new keys and also keys permuted by suffixes, moving, copying, deleting keys are a bit of a kludge.
 I am planning to rework the web interface to make these cleaner.
 However, if you desperately need these to save a lot of typing and editing, the current version will do the trick.

 - Create a Laravel 5 compatible branch.

 - ability to download a zip file that contains all translation files that would be generated by publish operation.
 This would be useful to get an updated copy of translations from a production server if an SQL connection from local dev environment is not available.

 - Suggestions and priority requests are welcome. :)